- Belton School District

 Whole Body Muscle Tensing and Relaxing

-- Take a very deep breath in with your mouth open; fill
+- Take a very deep breath in with your mouth open; fill your lungs up.

 - Hold your breath.